1300 088 065

 1. The "Deposit" Tier (LVR)

 Banks reward safety.
-The more of your own money you put into the deal, the less risk the bank takes, and the lower the rate they will offer you.
+The more of your own money you put into the deal, the less risk the bank takes.
 This is measured by your Loan-to-Value Ratio (LVR).

-The “lowest” rates you see advertised are almost exclusively reserved for borrowers who have a large amount of equity (usually 40% or more).
-As your deposit gets smaller, the interest rate gradually steps up.
+The “lowest” rates you see advertised in May 2026 are almost exclusively reserved for borrowers with a large amount of equity—typically a 60% LVR or lower.
+As your deposit gets smaller, the bank’s risk increases, and the interest rate steps up.

 Your Deposit